Nelson Statue to Be Removed from National Heroes' Square

 — Breitbart London (@BreitbartLondon) September 23, 2020

-Contrary to King’s claims that the Barbados Labour Party (BLP) government is banishing Nelson’s centuries-old bronze to a museum and cutting ties with the Queen in order to assert “the maturity of our democracy”, many believe that it is taking steps to distance itself from Britain in order to achieve the Chinese Communist Party.
+Contrary to King’s claims that the Barbados Labour Party (BLP) government is banishing Nelson’s centuries-old bronze to a museum and cutting ties with the Queen in order to assert “the maturity of our democracy”, many believe that it is taking steps to distance itself from Britain in order to appease the Chinese Communist Party.

 “British partners have long faced challenges from rivals seeking to undermine our alliance.
 Today we’re seeing it in the Caribbean.
 Some islands seem to be close to swapping a symbolic Queen in Windsor for a real and demanding emperor in Beijing.” commented Tom Tugendhat, who chairs Parliament’s influential foreign affairs select committee, in September.